Colgate University Libraries Collection Development Policy for Video/DVD

 - Purchase price and funding available.
-Matching funds are sought from academic departments or programs requesting non print material in an effort to extend the limited library/ITS budget.
+Matching funds are sought from academic departments or programs requesting non-print material in an effort to extend the limited library/ITS budget.
 Expensive videos/DVD should be previewed by the faculty before purchase.
 Can we afford it and is it worth the price?

 - Anticipated frequency of use.
 Anticipated number of users and potential broader application?

 - Interdisciplinary nature.
-Non-print materials useful to several courses or sections will receive higher priority than titles which have a more specialized audience and fewer potential users.
+Non-print materials useful to several courses or sections will receive higher priority than titles that have a more specialized audience and fewer potential users.
 Availability of similar material in the collection.

-- Favorable reviews or awards
+- Favorable reviews or awards.

-- Reputation of the creator (director, playwright, composer)
+- Reputation of the creator (director, playwright, composer).

 - Reputation of the distributor.
-(Have we been satisfied with titles previously purchase from this source?)
+Have we been satisfied with titles previously purchase from this source?

 - Quality of technical production.

 - Appropriateness of video presentation.
 Does other media offer a more effective means of presenting the content?